p3pfes/dbmirror/README.md

 There can only be 1 tag per channel.

 To change the tag for a specified channel, you do the same command, for the same channel, but the tag that will replace the original tag will be in the <tag of your choice> position.
+Also, make sure the tag you add has posts and also has no mistakes regarding syntax.

 Bug reporting: @komeijisatofan on Twitter/X, @the7thone on discord.